Updated: May 6

-In summary, I could get no rebates from PG&E or BayREN.
+In summary, I could get no rebates from PG&E or BayREN back in 2019.
 It was a bummer to learn that even as progressive as California is, we have outdated policy regimes which are not aligned to incentivize the consumer behavior needed to meet California’s 2030 climate change goals.

 If I had lived in nearby Marin County, I would have been able to claim more than $2,000 in county-level electrification rebates, but where I live in Contra Costa County, we don’t have a similar program in place yet.

 Though we struck out on the incentives, my wife and I still wanted to move forward so now it was time to find a contractor.

 I just learned that Congress and the White House passed a bill in Dec 2019 whereby the "Non-Business Energy Property Tax Credits have been retroactively extended from 12/31/2017 through 12/31/2020."
 Woo hoo.
 This means I can claim the maximum $500 tax credit for the attic insulation and sealing and Sanden heat pump hot water heater install.
 Learn more at the Energy Star website and on the IRS Form 5695 Instructions.
 So consider this $500 benefit if you can install by 12/31/2020.